jonathanbrumley/cli-wordle/RETRO.md

 6. I am looking forward to creating some device applications and also trying Dart REST, gRPC, GraphQL clients.

-## Wordle Design
+## Things to Improve

 1. History could be more flexible if it recorded the full game result for each game (Date, word, numberOfGuesses).
 I was originally trying to avoid saving one entry per game, and instead just saved accumulators.
 But I ended up saving one entry per game for the keywords anyway in order to prevent playing twice.

-## Testing

-1. I ran into trouble when trying to separate tests into multiple files.
+2. I ran into trouble when trying to separate tests into multiple files.
 Even when I imported the subtest file as an extra step, I ran into a weird compile error.
 That's why the test file is so long.
 This is definitely something to figure out.

-2. I designed the StreamWordle class to support testing (it writes to an IOSink instead of directly to Stdout).
+3. I designed the StreamWordle class to support testing (it writes to an IOSink instead of directly to Stdout).
 But I didn't get around to implementing these tests.
 Still it was worth the extra work to better understand the Dart IO package.

+4. Currently cli_wordle files import wordle files with a backwards relative path.
+   I think the solution is to create a standalone package.yaml file for the wordle files.
+This is definitely something to figure out.